-The Joy of Backyard Chickens - What I wish I knew Before Starting
+The Joy of Backyard Chickens (and what I wish I knew before starting)

 It’s more than just eggs